gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 - The status of past agent upgrades for the given version

 To ensure that the updater is always able to retrieve the desired version, instructions to the updater are delivered via unauthenticated requests to `/v1/webapi/find`.
-Teleport auth servers use their access to agent heartbeat data to drive the rollout, while Teleport proxies modulate the `/v1/webapi/find` response given the host UUID and group name.
+Teleport auth servers use their access to the instance inventory data to drive the rollout, while Teleport proxies modulate the `/v1/webapi/find` response given the host UUID and group name.

 Rollouts are specified as interdependent groups of hosts, selected by upgrade group identifier specified in the agent's `/var/lib/teleport/versions/update.yaml` file, which is written via `teleport-update enable`:
 ```shell